 Life insurance medical exams sound like a pain, but the reality is they try to make them as easy as possible for you.
 The examiners, called paramedical professionals, will call you to set up an appointment at your convenience – they’ll come to your office during the day or your home very early in the morning.
 (Mine came to my house before 7 a.m.!)

-When your policy is approved, it is placed in force and you will receive notification, along with a full copy of the policy.
-You should make a copy of this policy, place each in different safekeeping spots, and notify your spouse where they are.
+When your policy is approved, it is placed in force and you will be notified, and receive a full copy of the policy.
+You should make a copy of this policy, place the original and the copy in different spots for safekeeping, and tell your spouse where they are.
 Finally, you can relax knowing that one of the most important pieces a solid financial plan is in place for you and your family.

 Do you have questions about applying for life insurance online or otherwise?
 Share your questions in the comments and we will try to answer them for you.